 Step 8: Add a layer of the pumpkin cake batter.
 You can do this in any order you like if you prefer to start with the pumpkin layer.
 Repeat and another layer of chocolate and pumpkin cake batter.

-Step 9: Now the fun part.
+Step 9: Now, the fun part.
 It is easy to learn how to make a chocolate marble cake!
 Swirl the cake batters with a knife.
-Do not over swirl because you won't have pretty swirls in the finished cake.
+Do not over-swirl because the finished cake won't have pretty swirls.
 Optional: Top with chocolate chips.

-Step 10: Bake at 350 F degrees for 35-40 minutes.
-This recipe will make two loaves, or you can make one big loaf and 6 swirled cupcakes.
+Step 10: Bake at 350º F for 35-40 minutes.
+This recipe will make two loaves, a layer cake, or you can make one big loaf and six swirled cupcakes.

-Test to see if your cake is done by inserting a toothpick into the center of the cake. if your toothpick comes out clean, your cake is baked.
-If you see crumbs or batter, your cake will need to bake a little longer.
+Test to see if your cake is made by inserting a toothpick into the center of the cake. if your toothpick comes out clean, your cake is baked.
+If you see crumbs or batter, your cake must be baked a little longer.